DimonLuk/django-boilerplate/README.md

 $ poetry shell
 $ export HELPERS_ALLOW_SUDO=1 # read Custom django management command section
 $ python manage.py run_in_docker --noninteractive # Now your application is accessible at localhost:8000
+# ATTENTION!!!
+Check dockerfile section, which explains how to add your code!!!!
 ```